arturhoo/alien/README.md

 # Alien

-Interface to Alien Technology ARCA enabled readers, patched to be compatible with Ruby 1.9.3
+Interface to Alien Technology ARCA enabled readers, patched to be compatible with Ruby from version 1.8.7 to 2.1

 ## Installation